-However, multifamily properties consistently appreciate over time, making them a lower long-term investment risk than single-family homes.
+However, multifamily properties like apartments and condos may appreciate over time, possibly making them a lower long-term investment risk than single-family homes.

 This is because multifamily properties offer multiple rental units, which multiplies your monthly revenue by several times.
 What’s more, renting out multiple units versus just one makes it easier to reduce vacancy rates, alleviate expenses, and offset investment risks.

-Further, investing in multifamily properties will increase your return on investment and diversify your real estate portfolio.
-Overall, multifamily investment is a better choice in the long run.
+Further, investing in multifamily properties may increase your return on investment and diversify your real estate portfolio.
+Overall, multifamily investment could be a better choice in the long run.

 Let’s take a look at the differences between single-family and multifamily investments:

 |Requires you to maintain one space for rent.||Requires you to maintain multiple units for rent.|

 |Single-family homes may appreciate and depreciate with the economy, increasing your investment risk.||Multifamily properties may appreciate in value, which means your investment risk could be low.|

 |Requires significantly less property management than multifamily.||Property management requirements increase proportionally with the number of units.|

 |A single-family home provides only one revenue stream.||Multiple units result in multiple revenue streams and higher income potential.|